On the Beta Transformation: Introduction

-In the same way that a dyadic rational $p/2^{n}$ has two different binary expansions, one ending in all-zeros, and a second ending in all-ones, so one may also ask if and when a real number $x$ might have more than one $\beta$-expansion (for fixed $\beta$).
-In general, it can; N. Sidorov shows that almost every number has a continuum of such expansions!\cite{Sidorov03}
+Analogous to the way in which a dyadic rational $p/2^{n}$ has two different binary expansions, one ending in all-zeros, and a second ending in all-ones, so one may also ask if and when a real number $x$ might have more than one $\beta$-expansion (for fixed $\beta$).
+In general, it can; N. Sidorov shows that almost every number has a continuum of such expansions!\cite{Sidorov03} This signals that the beta shift behaves rather differently from the Cantor set in it's embedding.

 Conversely, the ``univoke numbers'' are those values of $\beta$ for which there is only one, unique expansion for $x=1$.
 These are studied by De Vries.\cite{DeVries06}

 The $\beta$-transformation has been shown to have the same ergodicity properties as the Bernoulli shift.\cite{Dajani97} The fact that the beta shift, and its subshifts are all ergodic is established by Climenhaga and Thompson.\cite{Clim10}